 Numbers work best if they’re at the beginning of your ad headlines.

-- Amount of discount
+- discount amount

-- Length of the free trial period
+- free trial length

-12. Use Power Words
+12. Use power words

 Your Facebook advertising can always benefit from a couple of power words.